Shubhashis-Roy/Napp/README.md

 For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).

 If everything is set up correctly, you should see your new app running in the Android Emulator.

-Open `App.tsx` in your text editor of choice and make some changes.